Khusrau Shah Kokultash

 Khusrau Shah Kokultash was a general of the Mughal Empire.
 Before Babur, the Mughal emperor, rose to power, he was an Indian Emir.
-Khusrau Shah paid homage and fealty to Babur on his ascent and commanded the left wing of his army at the Battle of Khanwa.
+Khusrau Shah paid homage and fealty to Babur on his arrival to northern India.
+He commanded the left wing of Babur's army at the Battle of Khanwa, where the Mughals defeated the Kingdom of Mewar in northern India.